Alexrsnchz/simple-express-api/README.md

 2. Change DATABASE_URL variable on .env to your database url.
 3. Use "npx prisma migrate dev" to create migrations based on the database schema (schema.prisma).
+4. Run the app with "npm run dev".